-← 2.
-"Temporary building, structure or vehicle" means the building, structure or vehicle does not have or require permanent attachment to the ground, and is not permanently located in one place or on one site.
+1. "Temporary building, structure or vehicle" means the building, structure or vehicle does not have or require permanent attachment to the ground, and is not permanently located in one place or on one site.

-3. "Temporary Industrial Buildings and Uses" means structures or operations established on a site for a limited duration, typically associated with construction, repair, testing, or seasonal activity, and not involving permanent site alterations.
+2. "Temporary Industrial Buildings and Uses" means structures or operations established on a site for a limited duration, typically associated with construction, repair, testing, or seasonal activity, and not involving permanent site alterations.
 Such uses must be removed upon completion of the designated activity or expiration of the temporary use permit.

-4. 2.
-"Temporary use" means a land use occurring for a limited time; not permanent.
+3. "Temporary use" means a land use occurring for a limited time; not permanent.

-5. "Theater, Auditorium, Performance Center, Etc." means Any enclosed area devoted to or used for exhibiting motion pictures or presenting theatrical performances, lectures or like entertainment.
+4. "Theater, Auditorium, Performance Center, Etc." means Any enclosed area devoted to or used for exhibiting motion pictures or presenting theatrical performances, lectures or like entertainment.

-6. 3.
-"Timber land" means any parcel of land that is five or more acres or multiple parcels of land that are contiguous and total five or more acres which is or are devoted primarily to the growth and harvest of forest crops for commercial purposes.
+5. "Timber land" means any parcel of land that is five or more acres or multiple parcels of land that are contiguous and total five or more acres which is or are devoted primarily to the growth and harvest of forest crops for commercial purposes.
 A timber management plan shall be filed with the county legislative authority at the time (a) an application is made for classification as timber land pursuant to this chapter, or (b) when a sale or transfer of timber land occurs and a notice of classification continuance is signed.
 "Timber land" means the land only.

-7. "Tire Shop (Sales/Service)" means a business that is primarily involved in the sale, installation and repair of tires and wheels, and associated minor components.
+6. "Tire Shop (Sales/Service)" means a business that is primarily involved in the sale, installation and repair of tires and wheels, and associated minor components.

-8. Towing and Impound Yard: A towing and impound yard is defined as a facility designated for the temporary storage of vehicles consistent with RCW 46.55 that have been towed due to legal violations, such as illegal parking, arrest of the operator, or abandonment, or towed due to inoperability.
+7. Towing and Impound Yard: A towing and impound yard is defined as a facility designated for the temporary storage of vehicles consistent with RCW 46.55 that have been towed due to legal violations, such as illegal parking, arrest of the operator, or abandonment, or towed due to inoperability.
 Towing and Impound differs from Wrecking and Salvage as defined in NBMC 18.06 in that vehicles are stored only for a limited duration until they are reclaimed by the owners, moved to a vehicle repair, sales, or auction facility, or moved to a wrecking and salvage yard following an insurance determination.

-9. 4.
-"Townhouse" means a building containing one dwelling unit that occupies space from the ground to the roof, and is attached to one or more other townhouse dwellings by common walls.
+8. "Townhouse" means a building containing one dwelling unit that occupies space from the ground to the roof, and is attached to one or more other townhouse dwellings by common walls.
 Townhouse units may be owned in fee simple, or as part of a condominium or cooperative.

-10. 5.
-"Traditional neighborhood development pattern" means a pedestrian-oriented, predominantly residential area, with a grid to modified grid street pattern, variable lot sizes and widths, a mix of dwelling types, streetscape amenities, and typically with a focal point or "neighborhood center."
+9. "Traditional neighborhood development pattern" means a pedestrian-oriented, predominantly residential area, with a grid to modified grid street pattern, variable lot sizes and widths, a mix of dwelling types, streetscape amenities, and typically with a focal point or "neighborhood center."
 See also "Neighborhood center."

-11. 6.
-"Transfer of development rights" or "TDR" means the removal of some or all of the right to develop or build, expressed in dwelling units per acre or floor area, from land designated as a "sending site" to other land designated as a "receiving site."
+10. "Transfer of development rights" or "TDR" means the removal of some or all of the right to develop or build, expressed in dwelling units per acre or floor area, from land designated as a "sending site" to other land designated as a "receiving site."

-~~7.
-"Transitional area overlay district" is an area located between residential (LDR, HDR) and commercial (IC, IMU, DC, NB) and/or industrial (EP 1, EP 2) zoning where additional development standards apply.
-The transitional area extends 150 feet from the boundary of parcels located between incompatible zoning districts or extends 150 feet from the edge of the right-of-way located between incompatible zoning districts.
-Where adjoining parcels are less than 150 feet dimensionally and satisfy all of the performance standards for incompatibilities, there is no need for other parcels within the 150 foot area and not adjoining the incompatible boundary to meet the same performance standard.
-The transitional area overlay district (TAOD) performance standards shall not be required on commercial or industrial zoned property where the use of the property is also defined as a permitted use on the adjacent residential zoned property.~~
+7. "Transitional area overlay district" is an area located between residential (LDR, HDR) and commercial (IC, IMU, DC, NB) and/or industrial (EP-1, EP-2) zoning where additional development standards apply.
+The transitional area extends 150 feet from the boundary of parcels located between incompatible zoning districts or extends 150 feet from the edge of the right of way located between incompatible zoning districts.
+Where adjoining parcels are less than 150 feet dimensionally and satisfy all of the performance standards for i